havet/AESCrypt-PHP/readme.md

 AES-Crypt-PHP
 =============

-Yet an other PHP implementation of the open source aes crypt file format:
+Yet an other PHP implementation of the open source AES crypt file format:
 .aes

 Use the library to encrypt/decrypt files at your site with PHP.
-The files will be encrypted with 128-bit AES in CBC mode to a password of your choice.
+The files will be encrypted AES in CBC mode to a password of your choice.
+The password is hashed to create a 256-bit key for the encryption.

 Usage: Please see example.php